 What is the scope of your research?
 What questions are you trying to answer?

-James A. Brozik: Biomolecular machines operate in a complex state-space, much of which is hidden.
+James A. Brozik: Proteins operate in a complex state-space, much of which is hidden.
 We use single-molecule imaging to reveal these states.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B.roll:6.1.1